jamsocket/jamsocket-javascript/README.md

 import { SessionBackendProvider } from '@jamsocket/javascript/react'
 import { SocketIOProvider } from '@jamsocket/javascript/socketio'

-// wrap a component in a SessionBackendProvider and SocketIOProvider so the child components can use Jamsocket hooks for interacting with the session backend
+// wrap a component in a SessionBackendProvider so the child components can use Jamsocket hooks for interacting with the session backend
+// wrap a component in a SocketIOProvider so the child components can use hooks for sending and receiving events with the session backend
 <SessionBackendProvider spawnResult={spawnResult}>
   <SocketIOProvider url={spawnResult.url}>
     <MyComponent />